Table of Contents:

 -

-This method extends the pattern's lifespan, allows keeping multiple sizes, and offers better accuracy.
+This method extends the life of the pattern, allows you to keep multiple sizes, and offers better accuracy.

 2. The carbon paper + tracing wheel method

-Very useful for transferring internal marks (darts, pleats, hem lines).
+Very useful for transferring internal markings (darts, pleats, hem lines).

 -